-There are two local gold coinages of Ptolemy as king; (1) Attic tetrobols having his head, and on the reverse Nike Coins of Ptolemy as king. carrying a wreath and palm, a type which is clearly Local gold. derived from Alexander the Great's identical but First Coinage, Attic standard. unusual type of gold stater; and (2) Phoenician (Pl. ii.
-9.) didrachms with the head of Ptolemy, and on the Second Coinage, Phoenician stanreverse the remarkable type of a beardless figure (Alexander the Great?) in the character of Zeus, (Pl. ii.
-10, 11.) in a quadriga of elephants.
+There are two local gold coinages of Ptolemy as king; (1) Attic Coins of Ptolemy as king.

+Local gold.
+First Coinage.
+Attic standard.
+(Pl. ii.
+9.)

+Second Coinage, Phoenician standard.

+(Pl. ii.
+10, 11.)

+in a quadriga of elephants.
 There is no corresponding silver of It is to be observed that the autonomous coinage of Ptolemy.

-Autonomous Coinage of Cyrene; same period, silver, copper.
+Autonomous .
+Coinage of Cyrene; same period, silver, copper.

-currency, the gold of Attic weight, the denominations being the tetrobol and obol, the silver of Rhodian didrachms, the weight apparently falling to Phoenician, as if influenced by a parallel coinage (the Egyptian) of that standard.
-These coins are connected by their monograms with Ptolemy's gold coinages just mentioned, and they must represent the autonomous issues of the period before he was king, whether Cyrene was subject to him or not, continued into his reign in the case of the silver and also the corresponding copper. the silver coins of Alexander IV. already noticed (p. xx.) must have been issued under Ptolemy's governorship, together with another silver coinage, the autonomous of Cyrene just mentioned, which survived into his reign.
-The autonomous copper of Cyrene of this
+Cyrene closes for a time with a gold, silver and copper currency, the gold of Attic weight, the denominations being the tetrobol and obol, the silver of Rhodian didrachms, the weight apparently falling to Phoenician, as if influenced by a parallel coinage (the Egyptian) of that standard.
+These coins are connected by their monograms with Ptolemy's gold coinages just mentioned, and they must represent the autonomous issues of the period before he was king, whether Cyrene was subject to him or not, continued into his reign in the case of the silver and also the corresponding copper.
+If so, the silver coins of Alexander IV. already noticed (p. xx.) must have been issued under Ptolemy's governorship, together with another silver coinage, the autonomous of Cyrene just mentioned, which survived into his reign.
+The autonomous copper of Cyrene of this coinage considered to be the Sixth of Ptolemy I. and First of Philadelphus, having a remarkable variety, a large denomination, with the head of